vasillyubenov/GyroCar/README.md

     Hold the MPU6050 in your hand (this will act as your table tennis racket).
     Open the Unity application on your smartphone (ensure Bluetooth is connected).
-    Your movements with the MPU6050 will simulate the table tennis racket movements in the Unity application.
+    Your movements with the MPU6050 will simulate the table steering wheel movements in the Unity application.